heptarch/heptarch.github.io/lab/bell.md

 different people, if the project gets large, but would probably initially both be whoever kickstarted the thing.

-Now, all this may seem quixotic, but it's analogous to what happens with open-source software.
-The big difference would be degree of engagement, which is probably why "open source science" (in the sense I'm describing) isn't a thing.
-But I think it could and should be!
+All this may seem quixotic, but it's analogous to a very common
+phenomenon: open-source software.
+Coders around the world come together to create beautiful things, for free, in a distributed, self-organized way.
+The biggest difference between open source software and the kind of science I'm describing is probably the sustained mental effort involved in the latter.
+I *hope* I'm being a chauvinist about this, because if I am, it means "open source science" is even more feasible than I thought!